OrderFlowTools/TraderLadder/README.md

 - Last trades
 - Buys / Sells in a configurable sliding time window (defaults to 60 seconds) + Imbalance detection
 - Last prints or Largest prints at price in sliding window
+- Buy/Sell Delta in sliding window
 - Session Buys / Sells + Imbalance detection
+- Session and Sliding Window Buy/Sell histograms
 - Potential ICE execution
-- Bid/Ask + Bid/Ask updates
+- Bid/Ask + Bid/Ask stacking/pulling
 - Bid/Ask histogram
 - Large resting Bid/Ask orders (highlighted)
-- Volume histogram
+- Session Volume histogram
+- Sliding Volume (configurable sliding window)
 - If in a position, Current P/L + Session P/L + Account cash value
-- Notes from an external URL, OR a local file
+- Notes from an external URL, OR a local CSV file

 ## Disclaimer
 This software is provided for free, including the source code for it.
 At some point, Ninjatrader will (fingers-crossed) provide an OrderFlow DOM of their own.
 Until then, hopefully this can help fill in the gap - in the free software domain :)